utkarsh1-a11y/DriveX/README.md

 - Support folder-based organization, not just flat categories
 - Add real-time collaboration indicators for shared files
 - Introduce role-based access control for shared files (view-only vs. edit)
+- Add multimodal AI support for reading content directly from PDFs and images (not just metadata)
 - Add a vector-search layer for semantic file search using AI-generated embeddings

 ---